25 October 2021 (updated: 5 September 2024)

 Think of it as a good foundation for your cooperation.
 A total stranger enters your company, with no background knowledge about your product.
 Without this background information, there are just too many things that could go wrong down the road, resulting in a lot of time, effort, and money could be wasted, no matter which UX Design services you will choose.

 An important heads up - there’s no one correct way to write a UX brief.
+Defining project goals and providing benchmarks to key project inputs are crucial to align the project team and the design team.
 There are some elements we will go through that are common to all industries, but if there’s any information not covered here that is indispensable to understanding your product or operating environment, you should always include it.
 If you have trouble deciding whether to include something, it’s always better to include it and widen the designers’ perspective.

 You don’t need to write extensive paragraphs to explain the project or worry too much about the form or phrasing.
 Getting the information across in a clear and understandable way is the sole goal of the UX design brief.
 Bullet points are a perfectly acceptable format.

 When preparing a UX design brief you need to remember, this will be read by a total stranger to your product and your business.
 It’s good to know the company you’re working with.
-A company overview allows the designers to connect the project with the big picture and to adjust the design with your brand’s look and feel you want to maintain.
+A company overview and a detailed project description allow the designers to connect the project with the big picture and to adjust the design with your brand’s look and feel you want to maintain.

 In the introductory section of your brief, include key information about your company - from the total basics like the size, the industry, what it does, and what the key services or products are.
 It’s also a good place to mention the company values, your brand’s keywords, and what makes it unique on the market (your Unique Value Proposition).

 If you decide you need UX help, there’s surely a reason for it.
+Conducting UX research to identify problems early on can be crucial in understanding user experience issues.
 Are you losing users?
 Or maybe not - maybe you’ve got engagement on your site or app, but your conversion has dropped significantly?
 This is all relevant information to UX Designers entering your project.
 Be sure to include all the aspects of the problem you’ve encountered, so the team will have a better idea of what’s happening and what your needs are.

 One hint: be as specific and informative as possible and give responsibility upfront.
 If you have a full website or app redesign in mind, be sure to establish who’s delivering image assets and text.
 If you expect the designers to deliver illustrations with the project, be sure to add that as well.
 If you already have some of the assets, inform them so UX designers will have a good understanding of the whole idea.